drewwills/Soffit/README.md

 That's it -- try it out!

 You're ready to build and start your soffit.
-If you're running locally, you can either use a different port than the portal (e.g. 8090) or deploy your `.war` file to Tomcat beside the portal.
+If you're running locally, you can either use a different port than the portal (e.g. 8090) or build to a `.war` file and deploy it to Tomcat beside the portal.

 ## A note on `tomcat-embed-jasper` for Spring Boot applications